 hedi slimane earns a small victory after suing ysl's parent company — again

-Hedi Slimane's legal battles with Kering (the label's parent company) continue to drag on, with a second proceeding now underway in the Parisian courts.
-You may remember the original proceedings which began in June, after the former YSL creative director asked Kering to reinstate the non-compete clause in his contract — they had lifted it following his departure.
+Former YSL creative director Hedi Slimane's legal battles with Kering (the house's parent company) continue to drag on, with a second proceeding now underway in the Parisian courts.
+You may remember the original proceedings, which began in June, after the former YSL creative director asked Kering to reinstate the non-compete clause in his contract — they had lifted it following his departure.

 A non-compete clause prevents an employee from accepting a similar position at a competing company after they've been let go, and compensates them for the time they're unable to work.
 In Slimane's case, the non-compete clause would have stopped him from joining another luxury brand as creative director, had Kering not lifted it.
 Bizarrely, Slimane wanted Kering to reinstate the non-compete clause — and thus, provide him with the remuneration that comes with it.
 Presumably, Slimane had no intention of taking on a new creative director role, and wanted the cash instead of the career freedom.

 In June, a French court sided with Slimane, and ordered Kering to pay the designer $13 million, the same amount as the non-compete clause would've awarded him.
-Kering said they would appeal the decision, but according Agence France-Presse they did in fact award Slimane the payout, eventually.
+Kering said it would appeal the decision, but according Agence France-Presse it did in fact award Slimane the payout, eventually.

 Now, it appears some of Slimane's wishes have been granted.
 Yesterday Reuters reported a Paris commercial court agreed Slimane "should have access to financial information regarding Yves Saint Laurent."
 It's a victory for Slimane, and a member of the designer's legal team said he was "extremely satisfied" with the ruling.